 An estimated 19 million adults and 6 million children have asthma.
 If asthma is affecting your breathing, the primary care team at Cima Medical Centers provides effective treatments to reduce inflammation, open your airways, and help restore your quality of life.
-Appointments are available with Israel Alvarado, MD, and Robert Webb, PA, at their four locations in Las Vegas, Nevada.
+Appointments are available with Robert Webb, PA, at three locations in Las Vegas, Nevada.
 Call the location nearest to you today, or book a consultation online.

 Asthma is a chronic lung condition affecting children and adults.
 The condition causes repeated bouts of breathlessness, wheezing, chest tightness, and coughing that's especially bad at nighttime or in the early morning.

 Asthma affects the airways that transport air to and from your lungs.
 With asthma, these airways become:

 Asthma also may cause your muscles to squeeze your airways, restricting your breathing even more.